Tokugawa in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Kanroji in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Kanroji is one of the Japanese family names.
+This is an explanation of Kanroji in Japan.
+It’s not just about name of the anime’s character.
 It is an extremely rare surname, with only a few dozen people bearing it nationwide today.
-Its origin is said to stem from the clan (Fujiwara clan) granted by Emperor Tenji to Nakatsukasa no Kamatari, also known as the Ryomon branch.
-Its status as a court … Read More
+Its origin is said to stem from the clan (Fujiwara clan) granted by Emperor Tenji to Nakatsukasa no Kamatari, also known … Read More

 vector